Post Slug and Permalinks

-As you can see, I’m using a “Pretty” permalink type in my Wordpress blog, using a customized permalink structure /%postname%/ This makes my post URLs to be more search-engine friendly.
+As you can see, I’m using a “Pretty” permalink type in my WordPress blog, using a customized permalink structure /%postname%/ This makes my post URLs to be more search-engine friendly.

 However, I’ve stumbled upon this problem with my permalinks: